greiginsydney/Intervalometerator/docs/step1-setup-the-Pi.md

 1. [X] SFTP
 2. [X] Dropbox
 3. [X] Google Drive
+4. [ ] rsync

 Press 1, 2 or 3 to toggle the selection.
 Press return on its own to continue with the install
 ```

-Accept the defaults just by pressing return on its own, or choose 1, 2 or 3 (then return) to de-select the options that aren't relevant to you.
+Accept the defaults just by pressing return on its own, or choose 1, 2, 3 or 4 (then return) to de-select the options that aren't relevant to you.
 (You can always install them later if the need arises).

 > If you choose ALL the options (the default), this step now takes **over an hour** to complete, depending on how slow your Internet connection is.
 (As at March 2020.)
 SFTP is the real time-killer here.